Rmartinez52/rmartinez52.github.io/README.md

 Current Progress

-	1. User Registration and Login: Basic authentication system is implemented.
-	2. Service Listings: Initial setup of service listings with descriptions and prices.
+	1. Service Listings: Initial setup of service listings with descriptions and prices.
-	3. Booking System: Basic booking form is created.
+	2. Booking System: Basic booking form is created.
-	4. User Dashboard: Initial version of the dashboard to view and manage bookings.
+	3. User Dashboard: Initial version of the dashboard to view and manage bookings.
-	5. Review System: Basic functionality for users to leave feedback on services.
+	4. Review System: Basic functionality for users to leave feedback on services.

 Next Steps